FRACerqueira/PromptPlus/README.md

 ### Sample color capacity (ConsoleFeaturesSamples)

-**_Note: This layout and code was inspired by the excellent project:spectreconsole, having the same color palette_**
+**_Note: This layout and code were based (code copy and adaptation) on the excellent project: spectrum console, having the same color palette_**

 ![](./docs/images/consolecolorcapacity.gif)